 I am a Ph.D. student in the Johnsen Lab at Duke University in the Department of Biology.
-My interests generally include the evolution, ecology, and physics of photonic structures in animals.
-In particular, I am focused on signaling and camouflage in challenging light environments from sunny forest edges to the pitch-black deep sea.
+My interests generally include the evolution, ecology, and coloration of in animals.
+In particular, I am focused on the production of ultra-black coloration and the design of animal signals.
 These interests have led me to work on a variety of systems from tropical butterflies to bathypelagic fishes.

-I began my research career more broadly interested in biophysics and ecology.
+I began my research career more broadly interested in biophysics and biomechanics.
 As an undergraduate at UNC-Chapel Hill, I characterized the fluid dynamics of lift and drag in horseshoe crabs (Miller Lab) and quantified the role of the marginal spikes in Venus flytrap prey capture (Martin Lab).

 March 2020: New paper on ultra-black butterflies titled “Diverse nanostructures underlie ultra-black scales in butterflies” is out in Nature Communications.